erikaris/301/cronbachs_alpha.md

 **If removing Q5:**
 > "Five items measuring user engagement were initially considered.
 Item-total correlations and alpha-if-item-deleted analysis indicated that Q5 ('I feel engaged with this website') weakly fit the overall scale (r = .55).
 After removing Q5, four items were averaged to create a composite engagement score (α = .82, indicating good internal consistency)."

 Either is scientifically sound.
-The key is that we have **validated** that her items cohere before averaging them.
+The key is that we have **validated** that the items cohere before averaging them.

----

 ---